asnaqsys/asnaqsys.github.io/reference/runtime/qsys-runtime-job-support/interactive-job.md

 | [GetSessionValue](#string-getsessionvaluestring-sessionkey)([String](https://docs.microsoft.com/en-us/dotnet/api/system.string)) | Get a the value of a string in the website's session.
 | [InitJobSessionStore](#void-initjobsessionstorestring-sessionid)([String](https://docs.microsoft.com/en-us/dotnet/api/system.string)) | Associate the JobSessionStore as belonging to the provided sessionId.
 | [RequestShutdown()](#void-requestshutdown) | Requests an orderly shutdown of the job but it forcibly shuts it down if not completed after a time period.
+| [RequestShutdown()](#void-requestshutdown) | Requests an orderly shutdown of the job but it forcibly shuts it down if not completed after a time period.
 | [RequestYellowService](#string--requestyellowservicestring-command-string-parm1-string-parm2-string-parm3-string--otherparms)([String](https://docs.microsoft.com/en-us/dotnet/api/system.string), [String](https://docs.microsoft.com/en-us/dotnet/api/system.string), [String](https://docs.microsoft.com/en-us/dotnet/api/system.string), [String](https://docs.microsoft.com/en-us/dotnet/api/system.string), [String\[\]](https://docs.microsoft.com/en-us/dotnet/api/system.string)) | Request a service to be performed by the UI website.
 | [SetJobSessionString](#bool-setjobsessionstringstring-sessionid-string-jobsessionstring)([String](https://docs.microsoft.com/en-us/dotnet/api/system.string), [String](https://docs.microsoft.com/en-us/dotnet/api/system.string)) | Sets the job session from a serialized string.
 | [SetProgram](#void-setprogramstring-programname)([String](https://docs.microsoft.com/en-us/dotnet/api/system.string)) | Records the name of the program that is currently running in the job.